 Helping Tigers Prosper at Home

 The Nashville Zoo has always done a great job at taking a modern approach to animal exhibition.
 And, with this Tiger Crossroads exhibit they have executed it beautifully once again.
 They embarked on a major renovation project to enlarge day and night quarters for the Sumatran Tigers, build a wall to ceiling glass observation area that puts you right up next to the animals, and an interactive training window for visitors to view trainers working with the animals.
 The whole landscape was created with hand painted wood and carved stone accents throughout to mimic the feeling of the Asian lands where these tiger populations call home.

 This is something we have addressed before about this particular establishment.
 The Nashville Zoo has always had a strong commitment to conservation and goes above and beyond just caring for animals within their walls.

 In an effort to make an impact on the tiger population as a whole, the Nashville Zoo has made a long term commitment to working with the Wildlife Conservation Society through an effort called The Tiger Conservation Campaign (TCC).
 The TCC works to protect and grow tiger populations in their native habitats.

 The Nashville Zoo also work with the Association of Zoos and Aquariums’ Sumatran Tiger Species Survival Plan® to ensure genetic biodiversity in captive populations like those sheltered in zoos.

-My little one and I were happy to see that the save the tiger initiative included three of the countries we were planning on visiting during our upcoming holiday to Southeast Asia (Laos, Vietnam & Thailand).
-It was comforting to know that these countries had joined the worldwide effort to do good.
+My little one and I were happy to see that the Save the Tiger initiative included three of the countries we were planning on visiting during our upcoming holiday to Southeast Asia (Laos, Vietnam & Thailand).
+In some small way, it was comforting to know that these countries had joined the worldwide effort to do good.

 As we walked away, my son started chattering: